The School-Age Stuttering Program

 A comprehensive treatment program for school-aged children who stutter

 This treatment is integrated.
 This means that it involves teaching the child to change speech movements and participate with confidence and success in speaking situations.
 It teaches parents to provide support and acceptance at home, as well as teaching educators to address bullying and teasing at school.
-School-age stuttering treatment is not a cure (less than 10% of children over age six recover from stuttering).
-However, stuttering therapy techniques, such as those taught at St Cloud State University's Speech-Language and Hearing Clinic, have been proven effective to reduce stuttering severity in recent scientific research studies (Conture & Yaruss, 2009).
+School-age stuttering treatment is not a cure (less than 10-25% of children over age six recover from stuttering).
+However, stuttering therapy techniques, such as those taught at the SCSU Speech-Language and Hearing Clinic, have been proven effective to reduce stuttering severity in recent scientific research studies (Conture & Yaruss, 2009).

 Smits-Bandstra, S., & Yovetich, Y. (2003).
 Treatment effectiveness for school aged children who stutter.
 Journal of Speech Language Pathology and Audiology, 27(2), 125.

 Smits-Bandstra, S. (2011).
 How people who stutter and people with Parkinson’s disease learn and remember speech therapy skills.
 Paper presented at the International Stuttering Awareness Day Conference.
 Retrieved Oct 22, 2011, from http://www.mnsu.edu/comdis/isad15/isadcon15.html.

 De Nil, L. F., Sasisekaran, J., & Smits-Bandstra, S. (2004).
 Recent insights into the nature of stuttering: A review and some speculations.
 Logopedie, 17, 26-38.

 Smits-Bandstra, S., Anderson, J., & Steifels, M. (July 2013).
 “When Life Gives You Lemons, Make Lemonade: Positive Thinking Strategies for People who Stutter” [Abstract].
 National Stuttering Association Annual Conference Program.